Table of Contents

 VRA Core (2015) is a standard for the description of images and works of art and culture.

 ISO 19115 (DCC, 2017) is a schema for describing geographic information and services.
-It provides information about the identification, the extent, the quality, the spatial and temporal schema, spatial reference, and distribution of digital geographic data.
+It provides information about the identification, the extent, the quality, the spatial and temporal schema, the spatial reference, and the distribution of digital geographic data.